iamatypeofwalrus/shim/README.md

     fmt.Fprint(w, "hello, world")
   })

-  // Pass your router to shim
+  // Pass your router to shim and let Lambda handle the rest lambda.Start(shim.New(mux).Handle)
-  shim := shim.New(mux)

-  // Let Lambda handle the rest! lambda.Start(shim.Handle)
 }
 ```